DianaTub/hello-world/README.md

 # hello-world
 My first repository.
 Hi!
-My name is Diana and i'm learning how to use Gihub. ¡It's great!
+My name is Diana and i'm learning how to use Github. ¡It's great!